• Level of education

 Description

-The aim of this course is to acquire scientific knowledge and skills in the field of nutrition and more specifically in relation to pathologies.
+The aim of this EU is to acquire scientific knowledge and skills in the field of nutrition, specifically in relation to pathologies.

 Nutrition is defined as the science that analyzes the relationship between food and health.
-The links between nutrition and health are becoming better known and the risk of developing many diseases - cancer, cardiovascular disease, obesity or type 2 diabetes - can be reduced by following national nutrition recommendations.
+The links between nutrition and health are becoming increasingly well understood, and the risk of developing many diseases—including cancer, cardiovascular disease, obesity, and type 2 diabetes—can be reduced by following national nutritional recommendations.

-These recommendations are based on multiple scientific studies and are evolving as new knowledge becomes available.
+Based on multiple scientific studies, these recommendations evolve as new knowledge becomes available.
 It is still difficult to describe the biological mechanisms that explain the complex effects of nutrition on health.

-Numerous epidemiological studies have established that a sufficient, balanced and diversified diet is essential for growth, maintenance of immunity, fertility and successful aging (cognitive performance, maintenance of muscle mass, fight against infections).
+Numerous epidemiological studies have established that an adequate, balanced, and varied diet is essential for growth, maintaining immunity, fertility, and healthy aging (cognitive performance, maintaining muscle mass, fighting infections).

 Read more